 Visiting Machu Picchu is now regulated, it is no longer possible to make your own way up to the Inca ruins.
 There are two ways of getting to the site.
 Hiking the Inca trail is still possible, but only with an officially recognised tour operator.
 Hiking can take anything between four or seven days, and there are a few operators who provide this service.
 I have a number of friends who have done this, and they all say how enjoyable and breathtaking the hike is.
 One person, who chose to celebrate his 40th birthday with a four-day hike to Machu Picchu, shares his experiences in the video below.

 I have hiked to some spectacular archaeological sites in the Drakensberg mountains of South Africa and in the canyonlands of the American southwest, and the idea of hiking to Machu Picchu is very appealing.
 As breathtaking as a hike may be, it is probably not for everyone.
 An alternative is to get a train to Machu Picchu from either Cusco or Ollantaytambo – this only takes a few hours.
-The following video was produced by travelblogger Barbara Wiebel, in which she shares all aspects of her train journey up to the Inca site though the Sacred Valley, which is clearly every bit as incredible as hiking the Inca Trail.
+The following video shows various aspects of the train journey up to the Inca site though the Sacred Valley, which is clearly every bit as incredible as hiking the Inca Trail.

 Machu Picchu was added to the list of UNESCO World Heritage Sites in 1983.